purdoo/purdoo.github.io/README.md

+This is a static HTML site designed using the Jekyll theme "Minimum Mistakes".
+The site currently redirects to chrisliow.com.
+The site is still very basic and has a lot on the 'To-Do' list.
+* Add page for tutoring service
+* Format main/landing page to change post listing appearance
+* Complete script to allow me to add posts/articles remotely

+Below you can find the original README for the Minimal Mistakes theme.

 # Minimal Mistakes

 **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog built.
 Compatible with Jekyll 3.0 and up.